teamrabu/rabu-schedule/readme.md

 Running Rabu Schedule
 ---------------------

-After you build Rabu Schedule (using `rake release` as described above), run it from the command line.
+After you build Rabu Schedule (using `rake release` as described above), run it from the command line, as follows:

+	ruby rabu-sched.rb < estimates.rabu > projection.html

 It takes a JSON file containing estimates on STDIN and outputs a self-contained HTML file containing projections on STDOUT.
 Load the HTML file in Firefox to see the projections.
 There is no documentation of the input file at this time, but you can find an up-to-date example in `/src/html/_html_test.rabu`.

 Submitting Patches